-35. Material litigation
+34. Material litigation

-There was no material litigation against the Group, except that the Court of Appeal had ordered a wholly-owned subsidiary of the company, Ornapaper Industry (M) Sdn.
-Bhd. to recognise the Paper and Paper Products Manufacturing Employees Union.
+There was no material litigation against the Group, except that the Court of Appeal had ordered a wholly-owned subsidiary, Ornapaper Industry (M) Sdn.
+Bhd. to recognise the Paper and Paper Products Manufacturing Employees Union in the previous financial year.

-36. Fair value of financial instruments
+35. Fair value of financial instruments